 Transfusion is a matter which the Bible does not specifically mention.
 In those days, the medical technology was not available to perform such procedures.
 This medical practice is not any more of a sin than having an operation, a root canal performed on one of your teeth, and so on.
 When they were first performed, directly from person to person, they saved many lives on the battlefield.

 Donating blood is also a relatively new advance of medicine that was unknown to the ancients.
 Although God's word is silent on this exact topic, here is a principle to consider if your are thinking about giving a donation.
 Hearing that Jesus had refuted the arguments of the Sadducees, the Pharisees got together to have their try at tripping him up.
-One Pharisee, an expert in the law, tested him with a question regarding which is God's greatest commandment.
-Jesus responded by stating the greatest commandments were to love God with all your heart and soul (your very being) and to love others like you love yourself.
-These principles were the foundation on which all that was taught by the law and the prophets rested.
+One Pharisee tested him with a question regarding which is God's greatest commandment.
+Jesus responded by stating the greatest commandments were to love him with all your heart and soul and to love others like you love yourself (see Matthew 22:36 - 40).

-If your neighbor's life could be saved by a donation of your blood, or a transfusion of such fluid, does that not abide within what Jesus called the second greatest commandment?
+If your neighbor's life could be saved by donating your blood, or a transfusion of such fluid, does that not abide within what Jesus called the second greatest commandment?
 This certainly seems to be the case.